ncoudsi/ft_server/README.md

 **DOCKERFILE.** <br/>

-First things first, you need to create a DOCKERFILE, wich is, in some ways, similar to a Makefile.
+First things first, you need to create a Dockerfile, wich is, in some ways, similar to a Makefile.
 It's a file that allows you to set some parameters for the container you want to build.
 Open my Dockerfile, I'll go through each line to explain it.

 **line 2 :** `FROM		  debian:buster-slim` <br/>